-The average daily consumption of the 20% ethanol solution was 41.6 ± 1.4 ml per animal.
-Litters born to the mothers exposed to ethanol were smaller being about one half of the control group.
-There were no differences in the proportion of male and female offspring and the birth-weight of all offspring was similar (experimental group: 5.7 ± 0.54 g, control group 5.5 ± 0.60 g).
+The average daily consumption of the 20 % ethanol solution was $41.6\pm1.4$ ml per animal.
+Litters born to the mothers exposed to ethanol were smaller by about one half of the control group.
+There were no differences in the proportion of male and female offspring and the birth-weight of all offspring was similar (experimental group: $5.7\pm0.5$ g, control group $5.5\pm0.6$ g).

-At the age of 18 and 35 days, groups of degenerating (Fluoro-Jade B positive) cells were observed in the CA1 and CA3 area of the hippocampus.
-Some cells had fragmented nuclei and they were accompanied with high numbers of glial cells.
+At the age of 18 and 35 days, groups of degenerating (Fluoro-Jade B-positive) cells were observed in the CA1 and CA3 area of the hippocampus.
+Some cells had fragmented nuclei and were accompanied with large numbers of glial cells.
 The glial scavenging reaction was also prominent in other hippocampal regions, being most intense in the areas CA1 and CA3.
-In the dorsal and ventral blades of the dentate gyrus many cells with fine fragmented nucleus in DNA staining Hoechst and some Fluoro-Jade B positive neurons were observed.
-In the control group neither cells with fine fragmented nuclei nor degenerating (Fluoro-Jade B positive) cells were found (Fig. 1, 2).
+In the dorsal and ventral blades of the dentate gyrus many cells with fine fragmented nucleus in DNA staining Hoechst and some Fluoro-Jade B-positive neurons were observed.
+In the control group, neither cells with a fine fragmented nuclei nor degenerating (Fluoro-Jade B-positive) cells were found (Figs 1 and 2).

-At the age of 90 days no Fluoro-Jade B positive neurons in any of the studied areas were observed, however, in all areas some cells with fine fragmented nuclei were identified (Fig. 3).
+At the age of 90 days no Fluoro-Jade B-positive neurons in any of the studied areas were observed, but some cells with fine fragmented nuclei were identified in all areas (Fig. 3).